12 Anime By Studio JC Staff

 However, the sequel, “Chorus,” is a whole different ballgame.
 It takes much more significant risks regarding how it presents the plot and moves the story forward.

-While “Chorus” still has its funny moments, it’s the intriguing ideas and themes that shine, giving depth to the lovable characters.
+While “Chorus” still has its humorous moments, it’s the intriguing ideas and themes that truly shine, lending depth to the lovable characters.
 In particular, the latter half of the season has been powerful.

 7. A Certain Scientific Railgun